erf/error_or/README.md

 ## Features

 Always return a value `ErrorOr` from an async function.
 Let the called function handle the error and return an `ErrorOr`.
-This way the caller can `await` the result without a `try catch`.
+The caller can then `await` the result without a `try catch`.

 A subclass of `ErrorOr` contains either the expected value `T` or an error `Object` (usually an `Exception` returned from a `try catch`).